 Antony Johnston is an award-winning, New York Times bestselling author of graphic novels, video games, and books, with titles including Wasteland, The Fuse, Umbral, Shadow of Mordor, Dead Space, The Coldest City, ZombiU, and more.

-He has adapted books by bestselling novelist Anthony Horowitz, collaborated with comics legend Alan Moore, and reinvented Marvel's flagship character Wolverine for manga.
-His titles have been translated throughout the world and optioned for film.
+He has also adapted books by bestselling novelist Anthony Horowitz, collaborated with comics legend Alan Moore, and reinvented Marvel's flagship character Wolverine for manga.

 For more about Antony's work, see the Titles page.

 Antony was born in Birmingham, England and raised in Redditch, a town just outside the city.
 One of his earliest memories is of his father reading a copy of British kid's comic THE BEANO to him when he was four years old.
 Antony, that is, not his father.